Showcasing the very best things to do in Havana Cuba from two points of view.

 - Note: They will come up to you to ask to buy one of their CDs.
 We bought one for as low as $5 and we spent $20 on a set of two another night.
 The prices range quite a bit.
 I suggest paying more around $5-10 tops.

-Or you can do we what (Dave and Deb did) just go up and dance with the band, they’ll lead the way for you.
+Or you can do what we (Dave and Deb did) just go up and dance with the band, they’ll lead the way for you.
+The nightlife doesn’t stop in Havana and you can go bar hopping and dancing all night long.
+They even dance in the streets.

 Suggested Havana Tours

-- A walking or driving tour is a great way to get your bearings.
+- A walking or driving tour is one of the best ways to get your bearings.
 Get Your Guide is a company we have used for city tours around the world and it is easy to book last-minute tours or cancel up to 24 hours in advance.

-- Private Half-Day Tour of Havana – Book a private walking tour, up to 6 people for your own introduction to Old Havana.
+- Private Half-Day Tour of Havana – Book a private walking tour, up to 6 people for your own introduction to Cuba’s capital.

 - Havana City Tour – A more affordable option is to join a group and take a city tour of Havana as you check out all the sights.